HuseyinAltnsk/card-game-simulations-OOP/README.md

 Black Jack:
 378 victories (37.8%)

-which prove a great amount of success.
+which prove a great amount of success!